If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Storing honey in Mason jars is largely up to the individual.
 If you do not have access to Mason jars you could use alternative sealable glass jars.

-How to Store Honey away from Ants
+How to Store Honey Away from Ants

 Exposed honey attracts ants due to the sugars it contains.
 In a beehive, ants are deterred from stealing honey due to how hot it is inside.
 They are also attacked and killed by bees when detected in the beehive.
 In storage, honey may attract ants without you noticing it.
-Ants eat the honey and often ferry some back to their nests to be used as food reserves.
+Ants eat the honey and often ferries come back to their nests to be used as food reserves.
 There is nothing worse than finding ants all over your stored honey and some possibly drowned in it.